 As a people first organization, we are dedicated to recognizing employee performance and promoting a culture of recognition.
-We are immensely proud to maintain a formal employee recognition program that is 100% developed and maintained in-house.
+We are immensely proud to maintain a formal employee recognition program that is 100% developed and maintained in-house - a rare accomplishment in our industry.
 We approach company culture this way: recognition is a mindset.

 The Distinguished Recognition and Incentive Program, affectionately known as the DRIVE Program, recognizes, rewards, and encourages high-caliber work.
 The DRIVE program is comprised of nine distinct award levels, each with its own criteria, workflow, and rewards - some monetary and some non-monetary.
 The program is open to all part- and full-time employees around the globe, and awards can be distributed from supervisor to team or team member, individual contributor to supervisor, and from peer to peer.
-That flexibility is what we are most proud of-no employee is unable to recognize someone else or be recognized themself.
-In 2022, we are pleased that over 2,500 DRIVE awards were conveyed to our employees with monetary awards totaling over \$3.8 million.
+That flexibility is what we are most proud of-all employees can recognize someone else or be recognized themself.
+In 2023, we are pleased that over 3,200 DRIVE awards were conveyed to our employees with monetary awards totaling over \$5.8 million.